Marketing’s job is never done. It’s about perpetual motion. We must continue to innovate every day.

 However, whatever marketing strategy you use, and whether it is on Facebook or another platform, you should always think about local market targeting for a good reason.

 Attract visitors and customers from your local market because these are the ones who are most likely to inquire about your school.
-So, think about the local folks when you think about Facebook audience targeting.
+So, consider the local folks when you think about Facebook audience targeting.
 In the same way, use local marketing keywords when you optimize your website for search engine optimization or SEO – which brings us to the next point.

 3. Optimize your website for SEO